From closed to open strings: the tensionless route in Kalb-Ramond background and noncommutativity: Introduction

-In this paper, our goal is to explore the detailed physics of tensionless string theory in the presence of a constant background $B$-field.
-When strings are compactified on circles or tori, they pick up quantum numbers like winding and momentum, giving rise to a spectrum of massless and massive particles.
-Recent work \cite{Banerjee:2023ekd} has studied this in the tensionless limit.
-It was found that a constant Kalb--Ramond (\(B\)) field only affects the spectrum if the compactification involves more than one dimension-that is, on a torus \(T^d\) with \(d \geq 2\).
-This matches what happens in ordinary (tensile) string theory.
-Because of this, it makes sense to study the effect of a constant \(B\)-field in tensionless string theory more carefully.
-Doing so could also help us understand how string dualities behave when the string tension goes to zero.

-Recent work \cite{Bagchi:2019cay} studied the remarkable phenomenon where open strings emerge from closed strings in the tensionless limit of bosonic string theory.
-In this limit, the worldsheet dynamics undergo an ultra-relativistic contraction, and the residual symmetry algebra transitions from two copies of the Virasoro algebra to the three-dimensional BMS$_3$ algebra.
-The corresponding vacuum of the tensile closed string theory continuously evolves into an induced vacuum that satisfies Neumann boundary conditions, which can be identified with the boundary state of an open string.
-Physically, this process can be interpreted as a phase transition on the worldsheet, in which the perturbative closed string excitations undergo a Bose--Einstein-like condensation, leading to the emergence of a new open string phase.
-This condensation was further connected to the Hagedorn transition in string thermodynamics, where the effective string tension vanishes and a long-string configuration dominates.
+A remarkable development in this context is the observation that, in the tensionless limit, open strings can emerge from closed strings~\cite{Bagchi:2019cay}.
+In this process, the vacuum of the tensile closed string evolves into an induced vacuum satisfying Neumann boundary conditions, which can be identified with the boundary state of an open string.
+Physically, this phenomenon can be interpreted as a worldsheet phase transition, driven by a Bose--Einstein-like condensation of string modes.
+This provides a concrete realization of how new degrees of freedom arise in the high-energy regime and offers a dynamical picture of the Hagedorn transition.\\

-In the present work, our goal is to explore the detailed physics of this tensionless phase transition in the presence of a constant background $B$-field.
-The inclusion of the $B$-field introduces non-trivial couplings between the left- and right-moving worldsheet sectors, and may modify the structure of the induced vacuum and the emergent open string boundary conditions.
-We aim to investigate how the interplay between the $B$-field background and the tensionless limit tells the nature of the closed-to-open string transition.
+The goal of the present work is to extend this picture by incorporating a constant background Kalb--Ramond field $B_{\mu\nu}$.
+The presence of such a background introduces nontrivial couplings between `left'- and `right'-moving sectors of the worldsheet theory, modifying both the boundary conditions and the structure of the induced vacuum.
+Understanding this interplay is essential for a complete description of the closed-to-open string transition in realistic string backgrounds.

+Furthermore, when strings are compactified on tori, they acquire momentum and winding modes.
+It has been shown that a constant $B$-field affects the spectrum nontrivially only for compactifications with dimension $d \geq 2$~\cite{Banerjee:2023ekd}, consistent with the behavior in tensile string theory.
+This motivates a careful analysis of tensionless strings in compact backgrounds with nonzero $B$-field, as such settings are crucial for understanding dualities and moduli spaces in string theory.\\

+A second central theme of this work is the emergence of noncommutative geometry.
+It is well known that open strings propagating in a constant $(g,B)$ background exhibit noncommuting endpoint coordinates,